cjdelisle/goposit/readme.md

 # GoPosit

-Status: unmaintained - msg me cjd on mastodon.social if you want to take over
+Status: incomplete/unmaintained - msg me cjd on mastodon.social if you want to take over

 Posit Math library in golang